Posted on 21 Mar 2014

 The primary goal for each workout is to complete 10 sets of 10 reps for every exercise.

-For the biggest pay-off, you should chiefly be targeting the “big daddy” compound exercises and supplementing these lifts with a number smaller accessory movements involving fewer sets.
+For the biggest pay-off, you should chiefly be targeting the “big daddy” compound exercises (squats, presses, rows, etc) and supplementing these lifts with a number smaller accessory movements involving fewer sets.

 Yes, you read that right, you’ll be squatting 100 reps a session.

-Good luck with that football match on Sunday morning!
+Good luck with that Sunday morning football match!

-The central idea with GVT is to put your muscles under such extreme levels of stress that they have no other choice but to grow.
+The central idea with GVT is to put your muscles under such extreme levels of stress that they have no other choice but to adapt and grow.

 In other words, the body is forced to adapt to the extreme strain placed upon it by hypertrophying.